rpetit3/camlhmp/docs/installation.md

 # Installation

-`camlhmp` will be made available through PyPI and Bioconda.
-For now, you can install it from the GitHub repository with the following command:
+`camlhmp` is available through [PyPI](https://pypi.org/project/camlhmp/) and [Bioconda](https://bioconda.github.io/recipes/camlhmp/README.html).
+While you can install it through PyPi, it is recommended to install it through BioConda so that non-Python dependencies are also installed.

 ```bash
 conda create -n camlhmp -c conda-forge -c bioconda camlhmp